A Guide To Buying And Donating At The Dorchester Habitat ReStore

 The Importance Of Buying Local

 It’s never been easier to buy local than it is with our super-affordable, easy-to-navigate Dorchester furniture store.
 And the best part is, everything you buy directly leads to an improved neighborhood and community around you!
 All the dollars you spend on furniture and other gently used items at the Habitat ReStore are directly pumped back into the community through our work as a charitable organization producing affordable housing for those in need.
-You can spend money, pick up something you enjoy that’s new to you, and feel good about doing it, the whole time knowing your dollars are staying in your home city and working to actively make things better for everyone.
+You can spend money, pick up something you enjoy that’s new to you, and feel good about doing it, the whole time knowing your dollars are staying in your home city and working to make things better for every one actively.

 Your Community, Your Opportunity